appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-mongodb-redis.md

 Before you begin with the setup, ensure that your environment meets the necessary requirements.

-- Ensure you are on Appsmith version v1.47 or greater.
-For more information, see [Update Appsmith](/getting-started/setup/instance-management/update-appsmith).
+- A self-hosted Appsmith instance.
+See the [installation guides](/getting-started/setup/installation-guides) for installing Appsmith.
+- Ensure that your external MongoDB instance has a replica set configuration in place.
+Connect to your database as the `admin` user and run [rs.initiate()](https://docs.mongodb.com/manual/reference/method/rs.initiate/).
+Note that if you're using MongoDB Cloud _excluding serverless instances of MongoDB Atlas, which don't support replica sets,_ the replica set configuration is already set up for you.
+- Ensure the MongoDB user account has `readWrite` and `clusterMonitor` roles assigned.
-- Make sure you have at least 2 GB of free storage space for backup and restore tasks.
+- At least 2 GB of free storage space for backup and update tasks.
-- Ensure you have PostgreSQL version 14 or higher.
-- Create a backup of the current Appsmith database.
-For more information, see the [Backup Appsmith database](/getting-started/setup/instance-management/appsmithctl#backup-database) guide.
+- Before migrating your Appsmith instance to connect with the new MongoDB, make sure to perform a [backup](/getting-started/setup/instance-management/appsmithctl#backup-database) of the old MongoDB and [restore](/getting-started/setup/instance-management/appsmithctl#restore-database) it to the new MongoDB.

 ## Set up external MongoDB instance